Lucioric2000/scrapy-selenium/README.md

 yield SeleniumRequest(url=url, callback=self.parse_result)
 ```
-The request will be handled by selenium, and the request will have an additional `meta` key, named `driver` containing the selenium driver with the request processed.
+The request will be handled by Selenium, and the request will have an additional `meta` key, named `driver` containing the selenium driver with the request processed.
 ```python
 def parse_result(self, response):
     print(response.request.meta['driver'].title)